arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/put_replace_multiple_documents.md

 concern is 2 and the replication factor is 3, then the write concern is not fulfilled, if two replicas are not in sync.

-Note that this return code is configurable, 503 happens, if the configuration option `--cluster.failed-write-concern-error-code` is set to 503 (which is currently not the default for backwards compatibility reasons).
+Note that this return code is configurable, 503 is returned, if the configuration option `--cluster.failed-write-concern-error-code` is set to 503 (which is currently not the default for backwards compatibility reasons).
 The other possibility is 403 (see above).